Introduction to Arizona Slot Machine Casino Gambling

 Gaming Control Board in Arizona

 In 1995, due to the growth of tribal gaming in Arizona, the state legislature created the Arizona Department of Gaming (ADG) in 1995, a few years after the successful negotiation of tribal-state gaming compacts.

-Relatively recently, in 2015, the state legislature expanded the responsibilities of this gaming control board to include oversight of all pari-mutuel wagering and racing as well as regulation of boxing and mixed martial arts events conducted in Arizona.
+In 2015, ADG’s responsibilities expanded to include oversight of pari-mutuel wagering, racing, boxing, and mixed martial arts events conducted in Arizona.